BryanSingh/curriculum/python_django/Part Three.md

 ## How a Django App is structured

 ### Project vs App
 In Django, you have a project and an app.
-The 'project' is the overal site you are making, while an 'app' is a feature of the project/site.
+The 'project' is the overall site you are making, while an 'app' is a feature of the project/site.
 * _Example_:
 	* Project: Book Store
 		* App: Bookshelf